Sleep deprivation affects your mental wellbeing. Learn about the effects and consequences of sleep deprivation.

 Recent research has focused on the link between sleep and the hormones that regulate appetite.
 Ghrelin stimulates hunger and leptin signals satiety to the brain and suppresses appetite.
 These two hormones are being researched intensively currently.
 Decreased sleep time is associated with decreases in leptin and elevations in ghrelin.

-Not only does sleep loss appear to stimulate appetite.
+Not only does sleep loss appear to stimulate the appetite.
 It also stimulates cravings for high-fat, high-carbohydrate foods.
 Ongoing studies are considering whether adequate sleep should be a standard part of weight loss programmes.

-Related: Why Can’t I Lose Weight?
+Related: Why Am I Not Losing Weight?

 In the “Whitehall II Study,” British researchers looked at how sleep patterns affected the mortality of more than 10,000 British civil servants over two decades.
 The results, published in 2007, showed that those who had cut their sleep from seven to five hours or fewer a night nearly doubled their risk of death from all causes.
 In particular, lack of sleep doubled the risk of death from cardiovascular disease.